 Unfortunately, the AmazonBasics suitcase does have some downsides.
 It doesn’t have a lock, so if you’re ever forced to check it, there’s no guarantee your items will stay safe.
 The wheel handle is somewhat flimsy, and it moves around when fully extended.
 Plus, you can only lock it into position when fully extended, which is not going to be a comfortable height for everyone.

 All things considered, I’d say that this is a very average suitcase.
 But, it is also the absolute best suitcase you can get for some $50!

 RELATED POST: AMAZONBASICS LUGGAGE REVIEW

-This luggage from Kenneth Cole another affordable lightweight luggage.
+This luggage from Kenneth Cole is another affordable lightweight luggage.
 It is available in three sizes, all of which are under $100 and 10 lbs.
-It is made from ABS plastic, but also features corner guards, for increased impact resistance.
+It is made from ABS plastic but also features corner guards, for increased impact resistance.
 Meaning that this is one durable and sturdy suitcase.